bilek993/CLUSEK/README.md

 ## Source code

-You can also download latest version of source code using git.
-To do that enter bellow commands in your terminal:
+You can download latest version of source code using git.
+To do that enter below commands in your terminal:
 > git clone https://github.com/bilek993/CLUSEK.git

 or